arttostog/AuthorizationService/README.md

 # Simple authorization service

-## About
+### About

-This service based on Spring framework and on MySQL database
+This micro-service based on Spring framework and on MySQL database